anocodes-coder/SharingPathCode/README.txt

 The goal of this library is to implement functions that account for the majority of the computational cost in the secret sharing scheme introduced in the submitted document.
-We aim to compare this cost with the running time of the seminal isogeny-based threshold scheme proposed by De Feo and Meyer [1].
-Specifically, this comparison is intended to highlight the efficiency of our approach relative to the first isogeny-based threshold scheme— in particular, the one based on class group action combined with Shamir’s secret sharing.
+We aim to compare this cost with the majority of the runtime of the seminal isogeny-based threshold scheme proposed by De Feo and Meyer [1].
+Specifically, this comparison is intended to highlight the efficiency of our approach relative to the first isogeny-based threshold scheme, in particular, the one based on class group action combined with Shamir’s secret sharing.

 The cost of the algorithm in [1] is dominated by a class group action computation of the form [s]E, where s is a Shamir secret and E is an elliptic curve (see [4, Algorithm 3, Line 5]).